 Hermit Pass Marathon - Half Hermit - Lucky Hermit 13K

-Our second year - be part of Colorado running history!
+Our third year - be part of Colorado running history!

-Email me at email@example.com if there are final questions.
+Email me at email@example.com if there are questions.

 Barbara Sutton, Race Director

 Start: 7:30 am. for Marathon.
 9 am for Half Hermit.
 10:30am for Lucky Hermit 13 K. Start line for all runs will be at A Painted View Ranch (APV) on Hermit Road.
-The Finish line will be at APV before you get to the Cantina.
+The Finish line will be at APV in front of the Cantina.